kovart2/challenge-2/README.md

 - AAVE-PRICE-DEVIATION-0
   - Fired if Fallback Oracle returns a price that deviates more than **10%** from last price delivered by Price Oracle
   - Severity is always set to "high"
-  - Severity is always set to "suspicious"
+  - Type is always set to "suspicious"
   - Metadata
     - `tokenSymbol` the asset symbol (e.g. USDT, DAI, Aave etc)
     - `tokenAddress` the asset address